Navel piercing

 A navel piercing, also referred to as a belly button piercing, is a type of body piercing that penetrates the skin of the navel.
-It is most commonly located on the upper fold of skin but can also be placed underneath or around the edges of the navel.
-Healing usually takes around 6–12 months but can vary from person-to-person due to differences in physiology.
+It is typically done by piercing the rim of skin around the navel.
+It is one of the most common piercings among young people and teenagers, particularly women.
+A navel piercing typically heals in 6–12 months (one of the slowest healing piercings).
+However, health conditions such as being overweight or diabetes can affect the healing time.

 History

-The history of navel piercing has been misrepresented as many of the myths promulgated by Doug Malloy in the pamphlet Body & Genital Piercing in Brief continue to be reprinted.
+The history of navel piercing has been misrepresented, as many of the myths promulgated by Doug Malloy in the pamphlet Body & Genital Piercing in Brief continue to be reprinted.
 For instance, according to Malloy's colleague Jim Ward, Malloy alleged that navel piercing was popular among ancient Egyptian aristocrats and was depicted in Egyptian statuary, an allegation that is widely repeated.
 However, other sources deny that the historical record supports the allegation.

-Culture
+The navel piercing first became popular in the early 1970s among the punk subculture, who were beginning to experiment with piercing parts of their bodies.
+The first pierced navels most likely belonged to men and were adorned with masculine jewelry such as plugs or barbells.

+Present

 Once taboo, the navel piercing is one of the most prevalent body piercings today.
 Pop culture has played a large role in the promotion of the piercing.
 The navel piercing first hit the mainstream when models Christy Turlington and Naomi Campbell revealed their recently pierced navels at a London fashion show in 1993.
 The popularization of the piercing, however, is accredited to the 1993 Aerosmith music video for their song "Cryin'", wherein Alicia Silverstone has her navel pierced by body piercer Paul King.